 Microsoft first introduced memory compression by the Memory Manager (MM) process in Windows 10 and Windows Server 2016.
 In this article, we will look at how to view compressed memory usage statistics in Windows, how to enable or disable RAM compression (if your computer is slow due to the high load of the Memory Compression process).

-Compressed Memory in Windows 10
+Compressed Memory in Windows 10 and 11

 Get-Process -Name "Memory Compression"

 Handles NPM(K) PM(K) WS(K) CPU(s) Id SI ProcessName

 ------- ------ ----- ----- ------ -- -- -----------

 0 0 1548 380920 1,104.59 1764 0 Memory Compression

 You can only view the current level of memory compression usage in the Windows Task Manager.